openfl/OpenFLDevelopersGuide/storing-local-data/README.md

 public var itemsArray:Array = new Array(101,346,483); public var currentUserIsAdmin:Boolean = true; mySO.data.userName = currentUserName; mySO.data.itemNumbers = itemsArray; mySO.data.adminPrivileges = currentUserIsAdmin;

-After you assign values to the data property, you must instruct Flash Player to write those values to the SharedObject’s file.
-To force Flash Player to write the values to the SharedObject’s file, use the SharedObject.flush() method, as follows:
+After you assign values to the data property, you must instruct OpenFL to write those values to the SharedObject’s file.
+To force OpenFL to write the values to the SharedObject’s file, use the SharedObject.flush() method, as follows:

 mySO.flush();

-If you do not call the SharedObject.flush() method, Flash Player writes the values to the file when the application quits.
-However, this does not provide the user with an opportunity to increase the available space that Flash Player has to store the data if that data exceeds the default settings.
+If you do not call the SharedObject.flush() method, OpenFL writes the values to the file when the application quits.
+However, this does not provide the user with an opportunity to increase the available space that OpenFL has to store the data if that data exceeds the default settings.
 Therefore, it is a good practice to call SharedObject.flush().

-When using the flush() method to write shared objects to a user’s hard drive, you should be careful to check whether the user has explicitly disabled local storage using the Flash Player Settings Manager ([www.macromedia.com/support/documentation/en/flashplayer/help/settings_manager07.html](http://www.macromedia.com/support/documentation/en/flashplayer/help/settings_manager07.html)), as shown in the following example:
+When using the flush() method to write shared objects to a user’s hard drive, you should be careful to check whether the user has explicitly disabled local storage using the OpenFL Settings Manager ([www.macromedia.com/support/documentation/en/flashplayer/help/settings_manager07.html](http://www.macromedia.com/support/documentation/en/flashplayer/help/settings_manager07.html)), as shown in the following example:

 var so:SharedObject = SharedObject.getLocal(&quot;test&quot;); trace(&quot;Current SharedObject size is &quot; + so.size + &quot; bytes.&quot;); so.flush();